Section navigation

 16.1 Scoping

-A conformance claim may be scoped to a defined subset of the operator's AI systems, provided:
+A conformance claim may be scoped to a defined subset of the operator's AI systems, but only under explicit conditions.
+Scoping permits bounded claims where systems are separable, but it does not permit omission of record-bearing dependencies or custody-relevant interactions.
+Specifically:

 (a) the scope is explicitly stated in the conformance statement;